 August 2019 - September 2020

 A new pathway to provide pedestrian connectivity between Edwards Way and Railway Avenue over the rebuilt pony truss bridge.
 The new pathway will also include seating, planting and interpretive signage about the area.

-Currently, pedestrians are using a drainage culvert under the CP rail tracks to get from Luxstone to Nose Creek.
+Currently, pedestrians are using a modified drainage culvert under the CP rail tracks to get from Luxstone to Nose Creek.
 For lengthy periods during the year, this culvert is inaccessible because of high water and ice damming due to spring flooding and winter freezing.
 During times when the culvert is inaccessible, a significant number of pedestrians have been seen trespassing through CPR land to cross the tracks.
 This is very dangerous and is a concern for the City and CPR.
 It also demonstrates consistent ongoing user demand for a crossing at this location.
-Although the project is on hold, both the City and CPR are committed to finding a safe solution for pedestrian connectivity.

 The existing Luxstone tunnel is closed due to seasonal conditions.
 The tunnel remains open during favourable conditions and closes depending on seasonal conditions such as: freezing temperatures, spring run-off and summer rainfall.